learn-co-curriculum/iron-starter-part-one/README.md

 export default App;
 ```

-Let's take a miniute to talk about this code.
-First we are import __Router, Route & Link__ from __React Router DOM__ to create a routing system with links, and trigger the loading of components when the url is at `/` & `/campaigns`.
+So with this code we are importing __Router, Route & Link__ from __React Router DOM__ to create a routing system with links, and trigger the loading of components when the url is at `/` & `/campaigns`.
 There is also an import of styles from the `styles.js` file, these are imported to add styling to the elements.
 Feel free to take a look at that file, if you are interested.
-This new code does break our app, because we are importing to __Components__ that do not exist.
+This new code will break the app, because we are importing __Components__ that do not exist yet.
 Let's add those now.

+#### Home Component

 ```javascript
 // ./components/Home.js